PratimaSingh02/Chat-Application-in-Java/README.md

 2.Change directory to where the files are stored.
 command: cd directory_name

-3.In the first one, run datagramserver2.java file. command to compile: javac datagramsercer2.java command to run bytecode: java datagramserver2
+3.In the first one cmd,
+command to compile: javac datagramserver2.java command to run bytecode: java datagramserver2

-4.In the second cmd, run datagramclient2.java file. command to compile: javac datagramcleint2.java command to run bytecode: java datagramclient2
+4.In the second cmd,
+command to compile: javac datagramcleint2.java command to run bytecode: java datagramclient2